mazhang1993/Summarization/README.md

 Academic Paper Summarization: Comparing different Extractive and Abstractive Models result

 **Project Overview**
 This project explores various summarization techniques to compare their performance and output quality, focusing specifically on academic paper summarization.
-Summarization models are broadly categorized into extractive and abstractive types, each suited to different use cases:
+Summarization models are broadly categorized into extractive and abstractive types, each suited to different use cases.
+To use this model, you just need  to upload your PDF file into your Google Drive and copy the file path in the file_path variable to use and compare the different results.

 Extractive Models: Select key sentences directly from the input text.
 These methods are straightforward and preserve the original text's structure but may lack coherence.
 Abstractive Models: Generate summaries by rephrasing and condensing the content, often producing more natural and coherent outputs at the cost of higher computational complexity.